blocknotes/sinatra-rest-api/README.md

 end
 ```

-- now you can access to every model under 'sinatra' path, example: '/sinatra/posts.json' and you could also access these models from anoter app using *ActiveResource* gem with something like this:
+- now you can access to every model under 'sinatra' path, example: '/sinatra/posts.json'

+- on the destination app you can access these models using *ActiveResource* gem:

 ```rb
 class Importer < ActiveResource::Base